 Who's At Risk?

 Thrush is very common in newborns and infants.
-It is important to note that thrush is not passed from infant to infant.
+Note that thrush is not passed from infant to infant.
 However, it can be passed to the baby during childbirth in the vaginal canal or during breastfeeding.

 - Undergoing chemotherapy.

 Other factors that can predispose infants to thrush include leaving a bottle propped in their mouth during feedings and improper wiping after feedings.

 Signs & Symptoms

 Thrush may appear as white or pale-yellow papules (raised, solid bumps) or plaques (flat, solid areas) on the inner surfaces of the mouth and throat, the tongue, and the lips.
 It may resemble cottage cheese or milk curds.
 Scraping off these membranes may be difficult and may leave slightly bleeding sores.
 Thrush can sometimes appear as red, sore areas.